Wales National County Cricket Club

-Wales National County Cricket Club is one of twenty National county clubs within the domestic cricket structure of England and Wales.
-It represents all of the historic counties of Wales except Glamorgan and is currently the only non-English member of the National Counties Cricket Championship.
+Wales National County Cricket Club is one of the 20 county clubs that compete in the National Counties Cricket Championship.
+It represents all of the historic counties of Wales except Glamorgan, and is the only non-English team in the competition.

-The team is currently a member of the National Counties Cricket Championship Western Division, having joined in 1988 after Somerset's second eleven left the competition, and plays in the NCCA Knockout Trophy.
+The team is currently a member of the National Counties Cricket Championship Western Division, having joined in 1988 (under the name Wales Minor Counties) after Somerset's second eleven left the competition, and plays in the NCCA Knockout Trophy.
 Wales National County played List A matches occasionally from 1993 until 2005 but is not classified as a List A team per se.

 Club history

 Some Welsh counties formerly competed individually in the National Counties Cricket Championship.
 Glamorgan was easily the most successful and it became first-class in 1921.
 The others were Carmarthenshire from 1908 to 1911; Denbighshire from 1930 to 1935; and Monmouthshire from 1901 to 1934.

 Following the withdrawal of the Somerset Second XI from National Counties cricket at the end of the 1987 season, Wales Minor Counties entered National Counties cricket for the 1988 season as their replacement.
-However Wales National County is yet to win the National Counties Cricket Championship or the NCCA Knockout Trophy.
+Wales National County is yet to win the National Counties Cricket Championship or the NCCA Knockout Trophy.

 The club first played List A cricket in the 1993 NatWest Trophy against Sussex.
 The club appeared in eighteen List A matches from 1993 to 2005, winning eight and losing ten, the majority of which were against first-class opponents.
 Wales National County lost the right to play List A cricket when the National Counties were excluded from the Cheltenham & Gloucester Trophy from the 2006 season onward.